 The conference is not restricted to a specific artistic discipline or to specific communities.
 This academic conference wants to promote the dialogue among artists, civil society and policy makers.

-For more details on lectures and papers, please download the document in PDF.
+For more details on lectures and papers, please download the conference full programme in PDF.